rafaellincoln/gb-fullstack-interview/README.md

 1. Provide a full functionality that possibilities an ACH transaction between two customers using React + Node API integrated with Dwolla.

-We don't expect it'll take you more than three hours to do.
+We don't expect it'll take you more than four hours to do.
 If you do submit it without doing everything you'd like to do, then add a TODO file in root with the changes you'd like to make and document any assumptions made during the implementation.

 ## What we're looking for